Trauma and Abuse Aren’t Always Obvious

 Trauma Always Shows Back Up – When You Least Expect It

-In my work I have seen many people who have lived through traumatic stress downplay their experiences and living life feeling like something is wrong with them.
+In my work I have seen many people who have lived through traumatic stress downplay their experiences and are living life feeling like something is wrong with them.
 Suffering in silence.
 No matter how we push it away or pack it up in a box and bury it deep inside ourselves, trauma has a way of showing up in our lives causing us pain and disconnection from ourselves and the ones we love.

 Relationships, even healthy ones, can trigger underlying trauma you’ve experienced.
 Emotional triggers can cause adverse reactions, fulfilling negative patterns in your psyche.
 Identifying and dealing with those demons head-on can create a stronger foundation on which to build the rest of your life.